-The following best practices are recommended for both acquisition programs and technology development projects and demonstrations.
-The best practices are categorized into five areas:
+The following "best practices" recommended for both acquisition programs and technology development projects and demonstrations are categorized into five areas:

-- 1. Recognize the importance of manufacturing and mitigating manufacturing risk to the success of a program/project - Accept manufacturing risk management as a basic responsibility, on par with the management of any other risk - Recognize that mitigating manufacturing risk can be the key ingredient of success in transitioning a technology, product or process to a program - Recognize manufacturing risk and readiness as key factors in defining and achieving program/project cost, schedule and performance goals

-2. Manage manufacturing risk

-- Incorporate the management of manufacturing readiness, risk, and cost into the basic fabric of managing the program/project - Assess, plan, budget, and manage to reach manufacturing maturity and cost targets.
-For technology development projects, incorporate the target MRL (MRL 6 or higher) to support the technology transition plan.
-For programs, the target MRLs for CDR, LRIP, and FRP are 7, 8, and 9 respectively - Conduct assessments of manufacturing readiness to increase the probability of program success and integrate the results into a broader effort to manage manufacturing risk.
-These assessments should lead to action-oriented decisions - Prevent the adoption of a technology or product by a program if it has not reached an appropriate level of manufacturing readiness (minimum of MRL 6) - 3.
-Monitor the status and progress of manufacturing risk mitigation activities - Know the MRL of every technology or product being considered for application in the program/project - Assess and understand manufacturing readiness and risk early in each phase of an acquisition program to establish a baseline - Include contractual Statement of Work (SOW) taskings (see Section 6) for the prime contractor and suppliers to support assessments of manufacturing readiness.
-Also include contractual SOW taskings for best practices that improve producibility, quality, and affordability and enable the assessment of manufacturing maturity - Do not rely totally on contractor manufacturing assessments
+- 1. Recognize the importance of manufacturing and mitigating manufacturing risk to the success of a program/project - Accept manufacturing risk management as a basic responsibility, on par with the management of any other risk - Recognize that mitigating manufacturing risk can be the key ingredient of success in transitioning a technology, product or process to a program - Recognize manufacturing maturity and risk as key factors in defining and achieving program/project cost, schedule and performance goals - 2.
+Manage manufacturing risk - Incorporate the management of manufacturing maturity, risk, and cost into the basic fabric of managing the program/project - Assess, plan, budget, and manage to reach manufacturing maturity and cost targets. - Conduct assessments of manufacturing maturity and risk to increase the probability of program success and integrate the results into a broader effort to manage programmatic risk - 3.
+Monitor the status and progress of manufacturing risk mitigation activities - Know the MRL of every technology or product being considered for application in the program/project - Assess and understand manufacturing readiness and risk early in each phase of an acquisition program to establish a baseline - Include contractual Statement of Work (SOW) taskings (see Section 6) for the prime contractor and suppliers to support MRL Assessments including "best practices" that improve producibility, quality, and affordability - Do not rely totally on contractor manufacturing assessments - Incorporate manufacturing maturity examination and progress monitoring in management reviews, system engineering technical reviews, and progress reporting - 4.
+Utilize SMEs from outside the program to help mitigate manufacturing risk - Use manufacturing expertise available on product center and within the Service/Agency manufacturing technology programs to supplement staff - Identify and access trained and experienced manufacturing subject matter experts outside of the Service/Agency